PeopleForBikes/brokenspoke-analyzer/README.md

 ## Quickstart

-There are 2 main ways to use the Brokenspoke Analyzer:
+There are 3 main ways to use the brokenspoke-analyzer:

 - All in Docker
 - Native Python with the database running in a Docker container
+- Development Container

-The two methods are described in the sections below along with their advantages and inconveniences.
+The different methods are described in the sections below, with their advantages and inconveniences.

 For more details about the different ways to run an analysis and how to adjust